Introduction

 Original Trails or Variants?

-TMB Tips 9: Without a doubt, Variants.
-The Original trail goes up the mountains and down the valleys for most of it.
+TMB Tips 9: Without a doubt, variants.
+The original trail goes up the mountains and down the valleys for most of it.
 That’s also the reason why you end up in lots of villages and towns.

 The variants stay up in the mountains, and the landscape they offer is stunning!